 Do.

-Seem most inclined, regrettably, to then write books and blogs – and travel around – telling everyone else how to.
+Seem most inclined, regrettably, to write books and blogs – and travel around – telling everyone else how to.

 Unfortunately, great has been the wreckage they’ve caused.